kavindu-udara/SkyCast/replit.md

 ## Overview

 This is a comprehensive weather prediction web application built with Python, Streamlit, and scikit-learn.
 The app allows users to upload weather datasets, explore and visualize the data, train multiple machine learning models, and make weather forecasts.
-It provides an interactive interface for data analysis, model comparison, and prediction visualization with features like data cleaning, correlation analysis, time series plotting, and model performance evaluation.
+It provides an interactive interface for data analysis, model comparison, and prediction visualization with features like data cleaning, correlation analysis, time series plotting, geographic location mapping, and model performance evaluation.

 ## User Preferences